miquelladesu/calculator/README.md

-# Modern Calculator
+# Calculator

-A clean, simple calculator built with Python and Tkinter.
+A clean, modern calculator application built with Python and Tkinter featuring a dark theme and smooth operations.